 - Continued dependence on business-critical non-cloud systems.

-Many insurers also struggle to estimate the future total cost of ownership of migrating to the cloud, while others have concerns about cloud performance, availability, and latency.
+Many insurers need help to estimate the future total cost of ownership of migrating to the cloud, while others have concerns about cloud performance, availability, and latency.
 All these challenges keep insurers from adopting a potentially beneficial cloud-first policy.

-To eliminate these challenges and assure smooth, seamless cloud migration, first understand the business needs driving the need for the cloud.
-Insurers must also:
+To eliminate such challenges and assure smooth, seamless cloud migration, first understand the business needs driving the need for the cloud.
+Insurers must:

 - Design a cloud strategy and create a detailed migration plan;